New slope inequalities for families of complete intersections: Abstract

 \section{Abstract}

-We prove $f$-positivity of $\cO_X(1)$ for arbitrary dimension fibrations over curves $f\colon X\to B$ whose general fibre is a complete intersection.
+We prove $f$-positivity of $\cO_X(1)$ for arbitrary dimensional fibrations over curves $f\colon X\to B$ whose general fibre is a complete intersection.
 In the special case where the family is a global complete intersection, we prove numerical sufficient and necessary conditions for $f$-positivity of powers of $\cO_X(1)$ and for the relative canonical sheaf.
-From these results we also derive a Chow instability condition for the fibres of relative complete intersections in the projective bundle of a $\mu-$unstable bundle.
+From these results we also derive a Chow instability condition for the fibres of relative complete intersections in the projective bundle of a $\mu-$unstable bundle.\\ {\em MSC 2020 classification: Primary 14D06; Secondary 14J10.}\\ {\em Keywords: fibred varieties, slope inequality, GIT stability, positive cones of cycles}